pearlza/pearlza/README.md

 <p align="center">If I'm in my Dream skin, int/c+h!
 George iwc.
 Please no randos kiss me or act romantic to me that's weird as hell.
 TECHNO PLS INT!
 The only Punz I've seen is my friend and ofc they can int.
 Tommy skins can int idm.</p>
 <p align="center">If I'm in my Chayanne skin: Philza, Tallulah, Techno, Missa or any of the other eggs PLEASE INT/C+H!
 DEATHFAMILY+TECHNO!!! q!wilbur dni I am not your brother fuck off.</p>
 <p align="center">If I'm in my Tommy skin, I may act aggressive (nonseriously ofc) toward Dream skins.
-Techno and Ranboo are comfs, Dream skins are... hit or miss tbh so just assume he's on thin ice.</p>
+Techno and Ranboo are comfs.
+I don't... mind Tubbo? but I don't really see the appeal of ClingyDuo, sorry.
+Dream skins are... hit or miss tbh so just assume he's on thin ice.</p>
 <p align="center">If I'm in my Ashswagg skin, QSMP AND UU PPL HE HAS MET PLS INT/C+H :D!!!
 Squiddo skins ok to c+h tho please remember I don't want to be actually flirted with by a stranger.</p>
 <p align="center">If I'm in my Ranboo skins, no ships/tubbo iwc, but anyone may int/c+h!
 Techno and Tommy especially.</p>
 <p align="center">My inchboy Sneegsnag pony is a comf skin for cuddling philzas and technos with but other OSMP ppl can int.</p>